ait-energy/matsim-drs/README.md

 - `riderMobilityGuaranteeMonetaryConstant` Price per unmatched rider trip.
   Such trips are typically teleported, imagine the rider e.g. gets provided a taxi.
   Use to avoid unmatched rider trips to get an attractive mode on their own. (typically negative)
+- Note, that for the **drsRider's costs** there is no parameter, because this should be set in `planCalcScore.modeParams.monetaryDistanceRate` (typically negative)

 **Matching Algorithm**